oludoachieng/phone-category/README.md

 Maven 3.0+ needs to be installed

-Option 1: run the following commands

-mvn clean install

-cd target

-java -jar phone-category-0.0.1-SNAPSHOT.jar
+SQLite 3.0+ needs to be installed

-Option 2: run the following commands
+run the following commands

 mvn spring-boot:run